mogulla3/rspec.nvim/README.md

 ### Commands

-Then, you can run rspec and view the results through the following command.
+Then, you can use the following commands.

 |Command|Description|
 |:--|:--|